rkuma183/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

 So Maven is the default for the Jenkins continuous integration tool which triggers a Maven build whenever developer commit code.

-Maven adopts principle of "Convention over configuration", which means less coding work.
+Maven adopts the principle of "Convention over configuration", which means less coding work.

 Read more: <a target="_blank" href="http://javarevisited.blogspot.com/2015/01/difference-between-maven-ant-jenkins-and-hudson.html#ixzz4CQKSY3oF">
 http://javarevisited.blogspot.com/2015/01/difference-between-maven-ant-jenkins-and-hudson.html#ixzz4CQKSY3oF</a>